AllyxPally/PortfolioProject2-quiz/README.md

   - From the drop down menu, select the main branch
   - Once the main branch has been chosen, the page provided the link to the finished website.

+The link to the live page can be found here: [Popculture Quiz](https://allyxpally.github.io/PortfolioProject2-quiz/)

 ## Credits

 * Media